-As appropriate and decided by the Cruise Leader, priority research time will be given for photo-identification and/or video taping of North Pacific right, blue, and humpback whales.
-As noted under Item 5.3, the estimated number of miles to be completed on search mode each day allows for time to collect images for photo-identification.
-Although lower priority, It is also expected that fin, sei and Bryde's whales will also be photographed for possible photo-identification, at least when approached for biopsy sampling.
-The workshop noted that other researches should be consulted about the usefulness of fin and sei whale photographs for photo-identification.
+As appropriate and decided by the Cruise Leader, priority research time will be given for photo-ID and/or video taping of North Pacific right, blue and humpback whales.
+As noted at Item 5.3, the estimated number of miles to be completed on search mode each day allows time to collect images for photo-ID.
+While lower priority, it is also expected that fin, sei and Bryde's whales will also be photographed for possible photo-ID, at least when approached for biopsy sampling.
+The meeting noted that other researchers should be consulted about the usefulness of fin and sei whale photographs for photo-ID.
 Killer whales are 'non-target' species which are lower priority and will be photographed on an opportunistic basis.
 Photographs will be available under the standard IWC Guidelines.
-Generally, large whales will be approached within approximately 15-20 meters.
-Photo-identification of adult and juvenile males and females will occur.
-If the opportunity arises, females accompanied by calves may be approached for photo-identification, but efforts will cease immediately if there is any evidence that the activity may be interfering with pair bonding, nursing, reproduction, feeding, or other vital functions.
+Generally, large whales will be approached within approximately 15-20m.
+Photo-ID of adult and juvenile males and females will occur.
+If the opportunity arises, females accompanied by calves may be approached for photo-ID, but efforts will cease immediately if there is any evidence that the activity may be interfering with pair bonding, nursing, reproduction, feeding or other vital functions.